-Whether you’ve made a spur-of-the-moment decision to spend the day on a deserted island or feel the call of the sea and the need for some serious fishing, King Fisher Fleet can accommodate your every on-the-water whim.
-Docked at picturesque Fishermen’s Village in Punta Gorda, the family owned business offers boats of all sorts for daily island, sunset and nature cruises, private excursions and events, and back-bay and deep-sea fishing adventures.
+Whether you’ve made a spur-of-the-moment decision to spend the day on a deserted island or you're in need of some serious fishing, King Fisher Fleet can accommodate your every on-the-water whim.
+Docked at picturesque Fishermen’s Village in Punta Gorda, this family-owned business offers boats of all sorts for daily island, sunset, and nature cruises, private excursions and events, and back-bay and deep-sea fishing adventures.

-For nearly 40 years, King Fisher Fleet has introduced sightseers and anglers to the unique habitat, wildlife and marine creatures of the 270-square-mile Charlotte Harbor Aquatic Preserve Estuary, the neighboring Peace River, Gulf of Mexico and back waters.
-It’s this expertise that makes a difference: Captains and crew practically read the water.
+For nearly 40 years, King Fisher Fleet has introduced sightseers and anglers to the unique habitat, wildlife, and marine creatures of the 270-square-mile Charlotte Harbor Aquatic Preserve Estuary, the neighboring Peace River, the Gulf of Mexico, and back waters.
+It’s this expertise that makes a difference: captains and crew practically read the water.
 They know by the tiniest ripple that passengers will soon hear the snort of a surfacing manatee or see a dolphin perform an aerial maneuver.
-They even sense the presence of tarpon and other big sports fish.
+They even sense the presence of tarpon and other big sport fish.

-During King Fisher’s cruises – from 90-minute sunset sails to half- and all-day island adventures, including excursions to the boat-accessible-only Cabbage Key and Cayo Costa – dolphin sightings are always a possibility and passengers learn a little about local history and even swashbuckling pirate lore.
+King Fisher’s cruises include 90-minute sunset sails, half- and all-day island adventures, including excursions to the boat-accessible-only Cabbage Key and Cayo Costa.
+Dolphin sightings are always a possibility and passengers will also learn a little about local history and even swashbuckling pirate lore.

 Spend just an hour on Cayo Costa, offered as a full-day excursion, and you’ll realize you’re on blissfully serene deserted island.
 Featuring nine miles of beachfront, pine forests and mangrove swamps, the island is a sheller’s paradise, with opportunities to score the sought-after and elusive junonia and tiny angulate wentletrap.
 Pack a picnic lunch for the beach and bring a swim suit to snorkel or splash in the warm turquoise waters.